-Fieldbus encoder - Revolutions translated to speed and position
+Fieldbus encoder - Revolutions translated into speed and position

-An encoder is a measuring instrument that translates the rotation of the axis into an analogue or digital signal.
-The signal is transmitted via a communication protocol and translated to speed, distance or position.
+An encoder is a measuring device that translates shaft rotation into an analogue or digital signal.
+The signal is transmitted via a communication protocol and translated into speed, distance or position.
 Encoders can be divided into incremental and absolute encoders.
-The number of revolutions (single-turn or multiturn), resolution, protection class, housing type, type of cable and cable connection, connectors and shaft properties are important factors in the selection of a fieldbus encoder.
+The number of revolutions (single-turn or multiturn), resolution, protection class, housing type, type of cable and cable connection, connectors and shaft properties are important factors when choosing a fieldbus encoder.

 Encoders with fieldbus interface

-A fieldbus or fieldbus is an industrial, digital bus for control of machines and processes.
-There are big differences between the standards for field buses.
-The different field buses are not always compatible with each other and often emphasize different functionalities.
-Applications range from conveyor belts and production facilities to mobile equipment, medical equipment, wind turbines and solar panels.
+A fieldbus or fieldbus is an industrial, digital bus for controlling machines and processes.
+There are big differences between fieldbus standards.
+Different fieldbuses are not always compatible with each other and often emphasise different functionalities.
+Applications range from conveyor belts and manufacturing facilities to mobile equipment, medical equipment, wind turbines and solar panels.
 Examples of fieldbus networks are: Profibus, CANopen and DeviceNet.

 PROFIBUS and CANopen fieldbus

-PROFIBUS is the first international, open and producer independent fieldbus for building, production and process automation (in accordance with EN 50170).
-PROFIBUS has three different versions: PROFIBUS PA, PROFIBUS DP and PROFIBUS FMS.
-PROFIBUS PA is primarily intended for process automation and can be used in explosion-proof environments.
-PROFIBUS DP (decentralized periphery) is intended for rapid data exchange in the area of automation of buildings and factories for digital controllers, among other things.
-PROFIBUS FMS (Field Message Specification) is suitable for data exchange with higher layers and object-oriented communication in the cell and field area.
+Profibus is the first international, open and manufacturer-independent fieldbus for building, production and process automation (in accordance with EN 50170).
+Profibus has three different versions: Profibus PA, Profibus DP and Profibus FMS.
+Profibus PA is mainly intended for process automation and can be used in explosion-proof environments.
+Profibus DP (decentralised periphery) is intended for fast data exchange in the field of building and factory automation for digital controllers, among others.
+Profibus FMS (Field Message Specification) is suitable for data exchange with higher layers and object-oriented communication in the cell and field area.

 CANopen fieldbus interface

-CAN stands for Controller Area Network and was developed for applications within the automotive sector and factory automation.
+CAN stands for Controller Area Network and was developed for automotive and factory automation applications.
 The CANopen fieldbus is also used for industrial applications.
 CAN is a multi-masterable system, which means that all users can access the bus at any time, as long as the fieldbus is free.
-If the fieldbus is busy, the user with the highest priority will be given priority.
+If the fieldbus is busy, the user with the highest priority is given priority.
 DeviceNet is also a CAN protocol, but uses Communications and Information Protocol (CIP).

-The eCODE series fieldbus encoders from Scancon use a highly accurate interpolating optical system that provides a high-resolution measurement.
+Scancon's eCODE series fieldbus encoders use a high-precision interpolating optical system that provides high-resolution measurement.
 All data from the interpolating system is processed by the microprocessor.
-With an update speed of 10 milliseconds, the data is processed, so that the information is always up-to-date.
+With an update rate of 10 milliseconds, the data are processed so that the information is always up-to-date.
 The values are available through the Profibus fieldbus interface.
-Read more about eCODE SCA94DD encoder.

 - High resolution